AKSHITA-NEGI20/Credit-Card-Data-Analysis-India/README.md

 9- which city took least number of days to reach its 500th transaction after the first transaction in that city.

+# Data Description

+The dataset likely contains various features related to credit card spending habits, such as:

+Customer ID: Unique identifier for each customer.
+Age: Age of the customer.
+Gender: Gender of the customer (male/female).
+Income: Annual income of the customer.
+Spending Score: Score assigned based on spending behavior.
+Credit Limit: Maximum credit limit assigned to the customer.
+Transaction Count: Number of transactions made by the customer.